woodstr/msc-thesis/README.md

 While retinex was implemented, there is no difference between a model trained with or without its use.
 Until there are better results on the real images, it will be hard to see the affect of retinex.

 # Week 9 - 3 april 2025
+## Goals
+### Return of YOLO
+Due to amount of false positive corners detected by stacked hourglasses, oriented YOLO will be tried as step 1 for cropping down to the DMC.

+This new oriented model will be finetuned to the MAN data, and then used in the training process of a new stacked hourglass model.

+On failed YOLO crops, the failed image is saved for further training the YOLO model to deal with failure cases.

+## Outcome of Week
+### Return of YOLO
+The new oriented YOLO model works well enough for cropping.
+Some padding was added on its crops to reduce the rate at which it cuts off the corners of the DMC.
+There were still cases of the model cutting off the DMCs, or cropping to some falsely detected DMC.

+These cases are currently still being saved as a stacked hourglass is still training.

+The training process for the hourglass has become longer due to the use of YOLO _during_ training, but will hopefully yield more consistent results that previous stacked hourglasses.

 # Week 10 - 10 april 2025
 # Week 11 - 17 april 2025
 # Week 12 - 24 april 2025